 reason to apply for a dependency override, as stated in DCL GEN-93-11, May 1993)

 The Office of Student Financial Assistance takes up to 30 days to review an appeal.
-After the request is reviewed, a written decision will be mailed to the student.
+After the request is reviewed, a written decision will be emailed to the student.
 The request for dependency override comes under the regulations dealing with Professional Judgement (Higher Education Act, sec.
 479A(a)); the decision is therefore final, and cannot be appealed.
 You must reapply each year if your request is approved.

 A Consortium Agreement is an official agreement between two higher education institutions (a primary/"home" institution, and a secondary/"host" institution) to grant financial aid to a student concurrently attending both schools.
 The Office of Student Financial Assistance will not enter into consortium agreements on behalf of admitted UAA students with institutions outside the University of Alaska system.
 Therefore, students needing to take courses outside of UA will need to budget private funds to do so.

 The Office of Student Financial Assistance will enter into consortium agreements on behalf of students attending UAA as their host campus.

 All federal financial aid, most scholarships, and most tuition waivers awarded by university departments are applied directly to students' billing account at the beginning of each term, or once students have fulfilled all requirements to receive their funds.

 Final grant and scholarship calculations for each term are made at the end of the add/drop period.
 Payment will be based on your credit load at that time.

 After current charges on the student's billing account have been paid, any excess financial aid is disbursed to students in the form of refund checks, or deposited to their personal bank accounts via direct deposit*.